 6 Signs of High Cortisol Levels in Your Body

-When you have high cortisol levels, this is known as hypercortisolism or Cushing’s syndrome.
-This disease leads to the build up of fat, high blood pressure and great bodily stress.
+If you have high cortisol levels, it is known as hypercortisolism or Cushing’s syndrome.
+This disease leads to the build-up of fat, high blood pressure, and great bodily stress.

 These signs will help you to know if you have too much cortisol in your body:

 Weight gain is one of the first symptoms of high cortisol.
 More so, it is especially noticeable in the upper part of the body since fat begins to accumulate in places like the shoulders, chest, and back.
 The strangest thing about this is that the arms and legs of this person will continue to be thin.

 2. Skin symptoms

 The skin is also affected by hypercortisolism.
 It can cause the development of: